What Is the Accounts Payable Process?

 - be certain that all vendor invoices are accounted for

 The Accounts Payable Process involves nearly all the company’s payments outside of payroll.
-The mission of accounts payable is to pay only the company’s bills and invoices that are legitimate and accurate.
+The mission of accounts payable is to manage and pay only the company’s bills and invoices that are legitimate and accurate.

 So, before a vendor’s invoice is entered into a business’ accounting records and scheduled for payment, the invoice must show:

 For a company’s financial statements to be accurate and complete the accounts payable process must also be efficient and accurate.
 Due to double-entry accounting, an omission of a vendor invoice actually causes two accounts to report incorrect amounts.

 If an expense for services is not recorded in a timely manner:

 - the liability will be omitted from the balance sheet

 - the expense will be omitted from the income statement

 If the vendor invoice is recorded twice, there will be two problems as well the liabilities will be overstated and expense will be overstated.

 How to Manage your Accounts Payable Process Effectively?

 Paying bills is a part of all business no matter what their size.
 An Accounts Payable department manages incoming invoices and processes payments of those bills.
 Implementing business and finance procedures to streamline an accounts payable process can streamline an accounts payable process and prepare a company for future growth.